 It's OK to Say No

-It was in 2006, I had come back from a few months of studying in England.
-I had passed my final exams and was in the process of writing my master's thesis.
-And I had just landed my first real job.
+It was in 2006.
+I had just returned from a few months of studying in England.
+I had passed my final exams, was in the process of writing my master's thesis, and had just landed my first real job.

-She was more of a friend's friend, she had already graduated and was working as an assistant to a professor at my university.
-She was a good student (I remember her notes being photocopied and passed along from student to student to prepare for exams), an icon, a muse to a painter, and an actress, with her deep voice and flamboyant curly blonde hair.
-I would never have thought that we would ever hang out.
+She was more of a friend-of-a-friend.
+She had already graduated and was working as an assistant to a professor at my university.
+She was a good student (I remember her notes being photocopied and passed around to prepare for exams), an icon, a painter's muse, and an actress, with her deep voice and flamboyant curly blonde hair.
+I would never have thought we'd hang out.

-By an unexpected turn of events, she somewhat convinced me to take part in a large-scale theater project - based on the fact that I had no idea of the difference between a musical choir and a theatrical one, but that's a whole other story.
-We would rehearse twice a week for hours and hours and consequently spend a lot of time together.
+By an unexpected turn of events, she convinced me to take part in a large-scale theater project—mostly because I had no idea of the difference between a musical choir and a theatrical one, but that’s a whole other story.
+We would rehearse twice a week for hours and, as a result, spend a lot of time together.

 One day, she told me those six words:

 It changed my perspective on life forever.
-I had never realized that I was a "yes person", always ready to go out, always tagging along.
+I had never realized I was a "yes person"—always ready to go out, always tagging along.
 I had never realized that it could sometimes be a burden.
-Until I felt some relief the first time I said no.
+Until I felt the relief that came the first time I said no.

-I put this mantra into practice for minor events (going out for a movie I was not super eager to watch) and for major decisions (turning down a job offer people in my field would "kill" for).
-And I'm glad I now wrote it black on white and white on black to share it with you.
+I put this mantra into practice for minor events (like saying no to a movie I wasn’t eager to watch) and for major decisions (like turning down a job offer that others in my field would "kill" for).
+And I'm glad I've now written it in black on white—and white on black—to share it with you.

 She has since then been my mentor.
-I've always admired the bold decisions she made in life - both personal and professional - still today, despite the distance.
+I've always admired the bold decisions she made in life—both personal and professional— and still do today, despite the distance.

 Thank you, Ariane.